Double-click on any word and see its definition from Cambridge Dictionaries Online.

 * To conclude a paragraph or an essay:

-thus, lastly, in brief, in short, on the whole, to sum up, to conclude, in conclusion, as I have shown, as I have said
+thus, lastly, to conclude, in conclusion, as I have shown, as I have said

 The words listed in each section have different meanings and are not interchangeable.
 If you have doubts as to the exact meaning of a connective, check them in your dictionary and/or in the "Essay writing" section of your Robert & Collins.